 The individual level data required for the empirical analysis come from SHARE (see Börsch-Supan et al. 2013).
 SHARE is a multidisciplinary and cross-national panel database of micro data on health, socio-economic status and social and family networks of individuals aged 50 or older.
 SHARE is a representative survey and was conducted for the first time for eleven European countries in 2004.
 Since then, the scope of the survey has expanded in biennial survey waves; it now covers more than 140,000 individuals in 28 countries.
-This study uses data from Wave 6 collected in 2015.
+This study uses data from Wave 6 collected in 2015 and integrates 13 countries in the analysis (see Footnote 16 below for the rationale behind the country selection).

 Additionally, I use information to describe the pension system and macro data to control for the economic situation.
-Information on gross domestic product (GDP, per capita), labor force participation rates (LFPR, age 55-64) and the replacement rate (RR, gross) stem from the OECD's database (see OECD 2013b, OECD 2013c, and OECD 2014).13 To describe the pension system, I use information from various sources given in the list of sources to Table 1.
+Information on gross domestic product (GDP, per capita), labor force participation rates (LFPR, age 55-64) and the replacement rate (RR, gross) stem from the OECD's database (see OECD 2013b, OECD 2013c, and OECD 2014).
+To describe the pension system, I use information from various sources given in the list of sources to Table 1.